MichaelCurrin/dev-cheatsheets/cheatsheets/cli/interface.md

 title: Writing a CLI
 ---

-Cross-language guide for writing a command-line interface.
+Cross-language guide for writing a command-line interface - focussing on the interface and help messaging.

 ## Arguments